Solent Sky

-Solent Sky is an aviation museum in Southampton, Hampshire, previously known as Southampton Hall of Aviation.
+Solent Sky (previously known as the Southampton Hall of Aviation) is an aviation museum in Southampton, England.

-It depicts the history of aviation in Southampton, the Solent area and Hampshire.
-There is special focus on the Supermarine aircraft company, based in Southampton, and its most famous products, the Supermarine S.6 seaplane and the Supermarine Spitfire, designed by R. J. Mitchell.
+The museum depicts the history of aviation in Southampton, the Solent area and Hampshire.
+There is a focus on Supermarine, the aircraft company based in Woolston, Southampton, and its most famous products, the Supermarine S.6 seaplane and the Supermarine Spitfire, designed by a team led R. J. Mitchell.
 There is also coverage of the Schneider Trophy seaplane races, twice held at Calshot Spit, and the flying boat services which operated from the Solent.
-In December 2019 the Calshot Spit lightship was relocated next to the museum in order to be converted into part of the museum's cafe.
-In September 2020, 3 of Southampton's former trams were moved to the museum site where it is planned they will undergo restoration before going on public display.